 Making Sense of the Law on race discrimination for employees

-Direct discrimination is where a person is treated less favourably on the grounds of their race, colour, nationality, or ethnic or national origin.
-This need not be the person’s own race, for instance it is direct discrimination where someone is treated less favourably because of their partner’s race.
+Direct race discrimination is where a person is treated less favourably on the grounds of their race, colour, nationality, or ethnic or national origin.
+This need not be the person’s own race, for instance it is direct race discrimination where someone is treated less favourably because of their partner’s race.
 The test of less favourable treatment is comparative and the comparator may be a specific or hypothetical individual.

 Indirect race discrimination at work where a provision, criterion or practice is applied to everyone, but a racial group is put at a particular disadvantage compared to other people.
 To succeed a claimant needs to demonstrate disadvantage as a result of the provision or its application.
-A claim can be defended if it can be objectively justified.
+A race discrimination claim can be defended if it can be objectively justified.
 This is where it can be demonstrated to be a proportionate means of achieving a legitimate aim.

 Harassment or unwanted conduct that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment.
 The harassment need not be because of the person’s own race for it to be unlawful.